Yurickh/Django-like_Models/README.md

 // Shall print the ID of all entries returned. for(DLCPP_LIST_ITER i = ret->begin(); i != ret->end(); ++i)
     cout << (*i)["id"];

+delete m; // disconnects from the database! remember to do it
 ```

 To retrieve a single instance of data, it's better to use the .get() method. e.g.: